Vegan Breakfast Potatoes – Break the Fast

 Instructions

 - Clean and cut the potatoes in cubes, roughly as thick as your small finger.
-Peel and cut the onions into “half rings”.3 medium potato, 2 medium onion
+Peel and cut the onions into “half rings”.18 oz potato, 2 medium onion

 - Now crumble in the tofu.
 Stir and add the spices, salt and pepper.
-If you have, put a lid onto the pan and cook for 15 min.
-If it looks like it needs more oil you can add some – or add a little hot water instead to save on calories.7 oz firm tofu, 1 tsp cumin, ground, 2 tsp oregano, dried, 1 tsp salt, 1 tsp black pepper
+If you have, put a lid onto the pan and cook for 10 min.
+If it looks like it needs more oil you can add some – or add a little hot water instead to save on calories.7 oz firm tofu, 1 tsp cumin, ground, 2 tsp oregano, dried, Salt and pepper to taste

 - In a second pan add a drop of olive oil and wipe it around.
 Set to medium heat.
 Cut the tomatoes in half and fry for roughly 5 minutes until some dark spots appear.
 You can also fry with a few drops of hot water if you'd prefer.
-Season with salt and pepper.2 tbsp olive oil, ½ cup cherry tomatoes
+Season with salt and pepper.8 cherry tomatoes

 - If you don’t have a second pan, or don’t want to use one, then pop the potatoes on a plate and cover (or keep warm in oven).